shishirjha/100-days-of-code/log.md

 **Thoughts:** I need to increase my speed both in terms of dev work and algorithmic skills.
 I am able to understand and work on dev side decently but algorithmic side is equally important.

+### Day 5: September 2, 2019

+**Today's Progress**: Completed MongoDB course and back to react course by brad traversy on udemy.

+**Thoughts:** I found out that the new React course by Traversy covers the whole MERN app.
+So, chances are that I will get the opportunity to learn full MERN stack in this course.
+Hoping to learn MERN asap and start my own web app from scratch.

 ### Day 1: June 27, Monday